Taron Johnson: Pre-draft

+Buffalo Bills

 2018

 The Buffalo Bills selected Johnson in the fourth round (121st overall) of the 2018 NFL draft.
 He was the 14th cornerback drafted in 2018.
-Since being drafted, Johnson has become the Bills' starting nickel cornerback, as head coach Sean McDermott has utilized a base nickel defense.
-His success as a run defender and in coverage has allowed the Bills to become one of the first teams to fully commit to the philosophy.
+Johnson became the Bills' starting nickel cornerback, as head coach Sean McDermott has utilized a base nickel defense.
+His success as a run defender and in coverage allowed the McDermott-era Bills to become one of the first teams to fully commit to the philosophy.

 On May 11, 2018, the Buffalo Bills signed Johnson to a four–year, $3.10 million rookie contract that included a signing bonus of $646,068.

 Throughout training camp, he competed for the job at starting nickelback against Phillip Gaines, Lafayette Pitts, and Breon Borders under defensive coordinator Leslie Frazier.
 Head coach Sean McDermott named Johnson the starting nickelback to begin the season and listed him as the fourth cornerback on the depth chart, behind Tre'Davious White, Vontae Davis, and Phillip Gaines.

 On September 9, 2018, Johnson made his professional regular season debut during the Buffalo Bills' season-opener at the Baltimore Ravens and made two solo tackles as they lost 3–47.
 He injured his shoulder during the game and was subsequently inactive as the Bills lost 20–31 against the Los Angeles Chargers in Week 2.
 In Week 2, Vontae Davis announced his sudden retirement.
 Phillip Gaines would suffer an elbow injury and would be inactive for two games (Weeks 3–4).
 In Week 4, Johnson earned his first career start and made five combined tackles (four solo) and had a forced fumble and his first career sack on Aaron Rodgers for a six-yard loss during a 0–22 loss at the Green Bay Packers.
 On October 7, 2018, he made four solo tackles, a pass deflection, and had his first career interception on a pass by Marcus Mariota to wide receiver Nick Williams during a 12–13 victory against the Tennessee Titans.
 In Week 7, he collected a season-high seven solo tackles as the Bills were routed 5–37 at the Indianapolis Colts.
 On December 11, 2018, the Bills officially placed him on injured reserve and he was inactive for the remaining four games (Weeks 14–17) due to a shoulder injury that requires surgery that was plaguing him the entire season.
 He finished his rookie season during the 2018 NFL season with a total of 42 combined tackles (38 solo), three pass deflections, one sack, a forced fumble, and one interception in 11 games and two starts.
 At the conclusion of his rookie season, he received an overall grade of 69.6 from Pro Football Focus, which ranked 45th amongst all qualifying cornerbacks in 2018.